Karlsburg87/PubSub/README.md

 - [ ] Implement front end web app for onboarding new users
 - [ ] Benchmarking
 - [ ] Unit tests
+- [ ] Inform Push subscribers when their subscriptions have been garbage collected as this may be due to low frequency publishing rates of the Topic rather than inactive subscribers.
+- [ ] Add ability to config the tombstoner deadlines.